my-language-skills/simple-revision-cleaner/README.txt

 = How am I notified if some revisions were deleted from database? =

-Once some revisions are deleted, you will get notification when admin dashboard will be loaded.

-= Is plugin work influenced if I set the limitation on amount of revisions on my web-site? =

 No, the plugin only checks the date of revision and if it was created earlier than set expiration date, it will be deleted anyway.

 == Screenshots ==